 Approximately 70% of ambulance transports are conducted in a manner that does not require an emergency driving response.

 An updated system for assigning paramedics, ambulances and other resources to 9-1-1 calls was introduced on May 30, 2018.
-The new Clinical Response Model (CRM) is aimed at more accurately matching resources to the needs of the patient.
+The Clinical Response Model (CRM) is aimed at more accurately matching resources to the needs of the patient.